scylladb/vector-search-examples/docs/source/index.rst

   :button_text: Source code
   :button_style: bold

-  This site provides examples of using ScyllaDB as a vector store and search tool.
-  See how ScyllaDB can be used to build RAG applications, semantic caching layers, and how it works together with popular LLM libraries like LlamaIndex and LangChain.
+  Learn how you can use ScyllaDB to build RAG applications, semantic caching layers, and how it works together with popular LLM libraries like LlamaIndex and LangChain.

 .. raw:: html